All About Mokume Gane! - W.R. Metalarts

 What metals are used in mokume gane?

-We use all sorts of gold alloys like 14K rose gold, white gold, palladium white gold, 18K gold, 22K yellow gold, etc. We also love using silver in our mokume gane.
-We do this because then we can put the shaped ring in acid which eats away at the silver and brings out the woodgrain layers in the ring even more.
+We use all sorts of gold alloys like 14K rose gold, white gold, palladium white gold, 18K gold, 22K yellow gold, etc. We also use silver in our mokume gane to fuse the layers of gold together with eutectic bonds.
+We then put the shaped ring in acid which eats away at the silver and brings out the woodgrain layers in the ring even more.
 You can learn more about our etching process here.

 How do you clean mokume gane?